Precision & Innovation with Radwan Yousaf Extrusion LLC in Metal Solutions

 Radwan Yousaf Extrusion LLC, a subsidiary of CTI Group Germany, is a trusted provider of high-quality metal casting solutions.
 Known for innovation and precision, we deliver reliable components that meet top industry standards.

-A metal casting company pours molten metal into a mold, demonstrating traditional metalworking and manufacturing techniques.
+CSG adwan Yousaf LLC. is a metal casting company in Sharjah pours molten metal into a mold, highlighting traditional metalworking and manufacturing techniques that reflect expert foundry services in Sharjah.

 About Our Metal Casting Company